ibm-cloud-docs/containers/cs_annotations.md

  <dl>
  <dt>Description</dt>
  <dd>The Ingress ALB acts as a proxy between your back-end app and the client web browser.
 Client responses from the back-end app that are sent to the ALB are processed (proxied), and put into a new response that is then sent from the ALB to the client web browser.
 Although proxying a response removes http header information that was initially sent from the back-end app, this process might not remove all back-end app specific headers.
-Remove header information from a client reponse before the response is forwarded from the ALB to the client web browser.</dd>
+Remove header information from a client response before the response is forwarded from the ALB to the client web browser.</dd>
  <dt>Sample Ingress resource YAML</dt>
  <dd>
  <pre class="codeblock">